Observer Editor

 More

 Every Sun.
-Livestream talks by Jewel Heart resident spiritual advisor Demo Rinpoche, followed by an in-person discussion facilitated by Jewel Heart staffers.
-On Apr.
-7, Demo Rinpoche presents a story from Jataka Tales, the Indian canon of 547 poems, dated 300 BC–400 AD, that concern the previous births of Gautama Buddha in both human and animal form.
-11 a.m., Jewel Heart, 1129 Oak Valley Dr. Also via Zoom; for URL preregister at jewelheart.org/jataka-tales.
+Livestream talks by Jewel Heart resident spiritual advisor Demo Rinpoche, followed by discussion.
+All invited to attend either online or in person to watch together.
+Once a month, Demo Rinpoche presents a story from the Jataka Tales (300 BC400 AD) concerning the previous births of Gautama Buddha in both human and animal form.
+The May 5 topic is “The Elephant,” a tale about engaging in the well-being of others.
+11 a.m., Jewel Heart, 1129 Oak Valley.
+Also via Zoom; for URL preregister at jewelheart.org/jataka-tales.
 Free.
 (734) 994–3387.

 Add this event to your calendar: Google Calendar | iCal